Sovereign-Labs/sovereign-sdk/README.md

 get a complete rollup implementation.

-If you want even more control over your rollup's functionality, you can implement a completely custom State Transition Function without using the module system.
+If you want even more control over your rollup's functionality, you can implement a completely custom State Transition Function without using the Module System.
 You can find a tutorial [here](./examples/demo-simple-stf/).

 ### Adding a new Data Availability Layer